green-coding-solutions/eco-ci-energy-estimation/README.md

 Eco CI is a project aimed at estimating energy consumption in continuous integration (CI) environments.
 It provides functionality to calculate the energy consumption of CI jobs based on the power consumption characteristics of the underlying hardware.

+> **Note:** This project provides a set of **shell scripts** and configurations primarily designed for integration into **CI/CD pipelines** (GitHub Actions, GitLab CI, Jenkins).
+While it uses Python libraries internally, it is not typically installed or used as a standard Python package/library directly from this source repository (it lacks `setup.py` or `pyproject.toml`).
+Installation via `pip install eco-ci-energy-estimation` refers to the package published separately on PyPI.

 ## Table of Contents
 - [Requirements / Dependencies](#requirements--dependencies)